RHS Lindley Library – Digital collections.

 Digital Library of the Middle East - DLME.
 Sherardian Library of Plant Taxonomy.
 Archives & Special Collections - Plant Taxonomy - Oxford LibGuides at Oxford University.
 Welcome to the ‘Book Market of Iraq, where books remain in the street at night because Iraqis say: “The reader does not steal and the thief does not read.”
 From the Library: Ancient Books Given Another Chance – Discover + Share.
 “Utopian visions we had about the Internet and all it would be able to do are just that: utopian visions,” says Susie Cobbledick, book conservator at the Missouri Botanical Garden’s Peter H.

 That information about the time period in which the book was made could not be gleaned from a digitally scanned image.
 Oudry's Painted Menagerie: Portraits of Exotic Animals in Eighteenth-Century ... - Google Books.
 Manual – Time Capsule.
 Step 2 The query for Asafoetida also gives results in the Naturalia tab, the part of the faceted search in the Time Capsule platform that allows browsing and search of information related to all plant species information in our system (see figure 2, below).

+For a great presentation or handout at last year’s annual meeting?
+For different resources useful to botanical and horticultural librarians?
+Tools for the Plant Librarian could be the place to find this information.
+Note: This section is currently under development.
+Digital ResourcesBiodiversity Heritage LibraryThe Biodiversity Heritage Library works collaboratively to make biodiversity literature openly available to the world as part of a global biodiversity community.
 Articles about botanical and horticultural librariesHassert, Rita, “The library in a public garden”, appendix E (3 p.), in: Rakow, D. & S. Past CBHL Publications – Bibliography SeriesThis occasional series of topical bibliographies prepared by CBHL members covers a diverse range of subjects.McKiernan, Gerard.
 1978.
 Plant Libraries » CBHL.
 The Commons Public Photo Archives.
 Under "The Commons," cultural institutions that have reasonably concluded that a photograph is free of copyright restrictions are invited to share such photograph under their new usage guideline called "no known copyright restrictions.

 " Photographs can be difficult to analyze under copyright law, not only because laws around the world differ with respect to scope and duration of protection, but because the photographs themselves often lack credit lines, dates and other identifying information.
 Libraries, museums and other cultural institutions have a great deal of experience with photographs because they frequently collect, preserve, document and study them in accordance with their nonprofit missions.

 The Oldest Treasures From 12 Great Libraries.
+When you start to think about the oldest books that a library might hold, there are any number of rabbit holes you can fall down.
+What’s the oldest book in any particular city?
+What’s the oldest book in the world?
+Well, what do you mean by “book”?
 Taylor White Collection - Archival Collections Catalogue.
 Exploring the Diversity and History of Fossil Life.
 Hunt Institute for Botanical Documentation.
 Floras Introduction This database is an electronic distillation of a bibliography based predominantly on the records compiled for the Institute's Bibliographia Huntiana (BH) project, which was originally intended to be a multivolume printed work with a rigorously exacting bibliographic treatment of the botanical literature published between 1730 and 1840.

 Some of its data was preserved electronically and has survived (in varying degrees of fidelity) the many technological developments of the past 40 years.
 Some larger subsets of the data were secured in, unfortunately incomplete, galley proof manuscripts intended for in-house proofreading.
 NYBG Archives and Manuscripts.
 Archives and Manuscript Collections Records of the Herbarium (RG4)BASSETT MAGUIRE RECORDS (1930-1991)ca. 65 linear feet Bassett Maguire was born on August 4, 1904 in Alabama City (Gadsden) Alabama, the son of Charles Thomas and Rose Bassett Maguire.